1939–40 Brentford F.C. season: Season summary

-Brentford entered Group B of the new Football League South in October 1939 and the squad was augmented by three guest players who had previously played for the club – Scottish international half back Duncan McKenzie, fellow Scottish half back Archie Scott and inside forward Bert Stephens.
-30-year old centre forward Jack Holliday (previously prolific in the Third and Second Divisions between 1932 and 1935) experienced a renaissance, scoring 14 goals in 16 appearances, though Brentford could finish no better than 5th.
+Brentford entered Group B of the new Football League South in October 1939.
+The squad was augmented by three guest players who had previously played for the club – Scottish half backs Duncan McKenzie and Archie Scott and inside forward Bert Stephens.
+30-year old centre forward Jack Holliday (a prolific goalscorer in the Third and Second Divisions between 1932 and 1935) experienced a renaissance, with 14 goals in 16 appearances.
+Brentford finished the Group B campaign in mid-table.

 A further 18-match campaign followed in Group C in the first six months of 1940, with 13 players guesting, including two former international Brentford players – Scotland's David McCulloch and the United States' Jim Brown.
 The Bees finished 4th in the 10-team group and exited the Football League War Cup in the first round.